Have a look at our Air Quality Monitoring overview page

 Some residential neighborhoods like El Segundo, California, are surrounded by chemical emitters such as refineries, airports, busy roads and freeways, and sewage treatment plants.
 Below are a couple pictures of the city of El Segundo taken on a Valarm data collection trip.

-To do personal environmental monitoring with Valarm I plugged in the Yocto VOC sensor and then placed the sensor in my jacket before I ran and walked around the different neighborhoods.
+To do personal environmental monitoring with Valarm I plugged in the Yocto VOC sensor and then placed the Industrial IoT sensor in my jacket before I ran and walked around the different neighborhoods.

 I used Valarm’s interval timer to collect data about the environment every 15 seconds.
-Next the Valarm data was uploaded to the Valarm Tools website where I could see the mobile data acquisition points and view graphs of sensor data.
+Next the Valarm data was uploaded to Tools.Valarm.net where you can view the mobile data acquisition points and view graphs of sensor data.

 Now I can see the volatile organic compounds (VOCs) and their various ppm levels on a 3D globe.